rzabcio/czk-gcp-tools/doi/README.md

 ```
 (API Gateway is available in `europe-west2` (London) and `europe-west1` (Belgium) only at this moment.)

+Done the same steps but for run with not allowed unauthenticated.
+Service account is needed with *Cloud Run Invoker* role.

 ## GCP -> Jira

 ## Jira -> GCP